ferdinandyb/maildir-rank-addr/README.md

 # Description

-Generates a ranked addressbook from a maildir folder.
+Generates a ranked addressbook from a maildir (or similar one-mail-per-file) folder.
 It can be used in MUA's like [aerc](http://aerc-mail.org) or [mutt](http://www.mutt.org/) by grepping the list.

 Why?
 No need to manually edit an address book, yet the cached ranking is available extremely fast.